habiblawal1/football-fixtures/README.md

 You can change this at the bottom of the script.

-The captain name is hardcoded as "Habib".
+The captain name is hardcoded as `Habib`.
 You can modify the captain variable in print_player_list().

 If the script cannot find the fixture or opponent's table position, it will exit with a clear error message.

-The script relies on Powerleague's page structure — if the site changes, the scraping logic may need to be updated.